 LEVEL: Advanced, mostly uphill on a 4WD track to the summit

-Why is this walk on my list of best NZ hikes?
+Why is this walk on my list of best New Zealand hikes?
 Isthmus Peak is wedged between Lake Wanaka and Lake Hawea and it provides panoramic views of both lakes and is good - arguably better alternative than Roy’s Peak (the most popular walk in the area, you’ve probably heard of it already!), and is much quieter and just as good for those Instagram photos you might be looking to capture at its summit!

 To start this hike, you’ll need to drive down Lake Hawea to the start point, about a 15km drive from Lake Hawea town centre.
 This track zig-zags up through farmland on a 4WD track for about 2-3 hours depending on your fitness level.

 The track will give you epic views over Lake Hawea and Breast Hill before winding around its rugged ridgelines and up onto the saddle.
 From here it’s signposted to the summit which is another 20 minutes away.
 Like all alpine/mountain trails it can be very windy up on the summit so be prepared for fast-changing conditions.
 Once you reach the summit Lake Wanaka will also come into view.
 Another beautiful and slightly tough hike that gives off 360-degree views including Lake Wanaka back over Lake Hawea and Mount Aspiring National Park.

 TIME: 3 hours return

 Lake Marian is one of my favourite must-do walks in Fiordland.
 It’s one of those spots you definitely shouldn’t miss on a fine weather day in Milford Sound, even in the rain - which is likely 90% of the time.
 Not only is it a straightforward and short New Zeland hike, but it’s well worth climbing through the trees to get to be perched in the cascading mountains and lake view.